-It’s part of our job to stay on top of all changes so that we can protect your rights and win your case.
-If you are injured, you can always rely on the Jack Bailey Law Corporation– where a fair settlement is no accident.
-These rules and laws are too complicated to try to represent yourself.
-There are many traps for unaware injured workers.
+It is part of our job to stay on top of all changes so that we can protect your rights and win your case.
+If you are injured, you can always rely on the Jack Bailey Law Corporation– where we personally work your case and get results.

-If you have been denied medical care, call our office to schedule a free consultation.
+If you have been denied medical care or denied benefits, call our office at (318)222-5200 or 1-800-256-8616 to schedule a free consultation.